-- 3. The unrated claims on corporates, AFCs and NBFC-IFCs having aggregate exposure of more than INR 2,000 million from the banking system have been risk weighted at 150% with effect from April 01, 2019, as per regulatory prescription. - 4.
+- 2. The unrated claims on corporates, AFCs and NBFC-IFCs having aggregate exposure of more than INR 2,000 million from the banking system have been risk weighted at 150% with effect from April 01, 2019, as per regulatory prescription. - 3.
+In term of notification DOR.STR.REC.57/21.06.001/2023-24 dated November 16, 2023, the Bank has applied additional risk weight of 25 percentage points on its exposure to NBFCs, in all cases where the extant risk weight as per external rating of NBFCs is below 100%, excluding exposure that is eligible for classification as priority sector - 4.
 The regulatory guidelines prescribing additional risk weights, for unhedged foreign currency exposure, exposure beyond normally permissible lending limits for specified borrowers and undrawn portion of cash credit/overdrafts in case of large borrowers have, wherever applicable, also been considered by the bank in computation of Capital to Risk Weighted Assets Ratio. - 5.
-In terms of RBI guidelines for implementation of Countercyclical Capital Buffer issued on February 05, 2015, the bank does not hold the same as the framework is yet to be activated by the Regulator.
+In terms of RBI guidelines for implementation of Countercyclical Capital Buffer issued on February 05, 2015, as amended from time to time, the bank does not hold the buffer as the framework is yet to be activated by the Regulator.